vijay03/cs360v-f21/Lab4.md

 	- The value to send in %rcx
 	- The physical address of a page to send in %rdx
 	- The permissions for the sent page in %rsi
-- The `VMX_VMCALL_IPCRECV` vmcall places its return value into %rax and the received value into %rsi.
+- The `VMX_VMCALL_IPCRECV` vmcall places its error code into %rax and the received value into %rsi.
 It expects the destination address for a received page in %rbx.

 The workflow (and hints) for the ipc_* functions is as follows:
 1. `handle_vmcall()`: